mjackso5/ZorkV1-1/CONTRIBUTING.md

 You do not need to use the command line, but I have included the commands in case you'd prefer that route.

+I used Kelly's branch in the examples below.

 0. No need to **Fork** it since we're all members of the 240ZorkGroup group.
 0. Create a **branch** (`git checkout -b Kelly`).
 I've already made 3 individual branches for each of us.
 Just select yours from the pull-down menu towards the left of the column.
 0. Make your **changes**.